congbv/cafebot/README.md

-🥘 cafebot
+🥘 Cafebot
 ====

 Cafebot is a [telegram](https://telegram.org/) bot for making orders in a local cafe.
-Usefull if you don't want to call to make an order or wait inside for your order to be ready.
+Its handy if you don't want to make an order my the call or sit and wait for your order to be ready.

 ### Usage instruction